Median nerve glide

 Ready when you are

 We'll guide you through 7 short steps — about 39 seconds of guided motion.
-Pause or stop anytime — nothing leaves your device.
+Pause or stop anytime — nothing is uploaded.

 Have ready: No special equipment